matloff/fasteR/README.md

       So, in the initial lessons,  we stick to the R command line, and focus on data analysis, not tools such as IDEs, which we will cover as an intermediate-level topic.
-(Some readers of this tutorial may already be using RStudio or an external editor, and the treatment here will include special instructions for them when needed.)
+(Some readers of this tutorial may already be using RStudio, in which case they will just run in the RS Console pane.)

     - Coverage is mainly limited to base R. So for instance the popular but self-described "opinionated" Tidyverse is not treated, partly